Whistleblower questions delays and mistakes in way EPA used sensor plane after fiery Ohio derailment

 Robert Kroutil said even when the plane did fly, it only gathered incomplete data.
 Then, when officials later realized some of the shortcomings of the mission, they asked the company Kroutil worked for, Kalman & Company, to draft plans for the flight and backdate them so they would look good if they turned up in a public records request, Kroutil said.

-Kroutil said his team labeled the mission inconclusive in their report because only eight minutes of data was recorded in the two flights and the plane's chemical sensors were turned off over the creeks.
-But he said EPA managers changed the report to declare the vent-and-burn successful because the plane found so few chemicals when it eventually did fly.
+Kroutil said his team labeled the mission inconclusive because only eight minutes of data was recorded in the two flights and the plane's chemical sensors were turned off over the creeks.
+But he said EPA managers changed their report to declare the vent-and-burn successful because the plane found so few chemicals when it eventually did fly.

 “We could tell the data provided from the ASPECT plane’s two East Palestine flights on February 7 was incomplete and irregular.
 We had no confidence in the data.
 We could not trust it,” Kroutil said.

-The revelations about the way the Aspect plane was mishandled in the aftermath of the worst rail disaster in a decade raises new questions about the effectiveness of the “whole-of-government response” in East Palestine the Biden administration likes to tout.
+The revelations about the use of the ASPECT plane in the aftermath of the worst rail disaster in a decade raise new questions about the effectiveness of the “whole-of-government response” in East Palestine the Biden administration touts.

-The EPA said in a statement Tuesday that the agency didn't even request the plane until Feb.
-5 — two days after the derailment — and it arrived in Pittsburgh late that day from its base in Texas near the heart of the chemical industry.
-The flight crew decided it wasn't safe because of icing conditions to fly it on the day of the vent-and-burn, but it's not clear why the plane didn't make a pass over the derailment on its way into the area.
-EPA Response Coordinator Mark Durno has also said he believes the agency had enough sensors on the ground to effectively monitor the air and water as the derailed cars burned without the plane.
+In a statement Tuesday, the EPA said it didn't even request the plane until Feb.
+5 — two days after the derailment — and it arrived in Pittsburgh late that day from its base in Texas.
+Due to icing conditions, the flight crew decided it wasn't safe to fly it on the day of the vent-and-burn, but it's unclear why the plane didn't make a pass over the derailment on its way into the area.
+EPA Response Coordinator Mark Durno has also said he believes the agency had enough sensors on the ground to effectively monitor the air and water as the derailed cars burned.

 The agency said its “air monitoring readings were below detection levels for most contaminants, except for particulate matter” in the first two days after the derailment and “air monitoring did not detect chemical contaminants at levels of concern in the hours following the controlled burn.”
-Officials say data gleaned from more than 115 million readings doesn't show any “sustained chemicals of concern” in the air since the derailment.
+Officials say data gleaned from more than 115 million readings since then doesn't show any “sustained chemicals of concern” in the air.

-But many residents of the town who still complain of respiratory problems and unexplained rashes while worrying about the possibility of cancers down the road have doubts about the EPA's assurances that their town and the creeks that run through it are safe.
-More than 177,000 tons of soil and over 67 million gallons of wastewater have been hauled away as part of the cleanup that's cost the railroad more than $1 billion that the EPA says will be done later this year.
+But many residents of the town who still complain of respiratory problems and unexplained rashes while worrying about the possibility of developing cancer have doubts about the EPA's assurances that their town and the creeks that run through it are safe.
+More than 177,000 tons of soil and over 67 million gallons of wastewater have been hauled away as part of the ongoing cleanup that's cost the railroad more than $1 billion.

-The head of the NTSB has said that her agency's investigation determined the vent-and-burn wasn't necessary because the tank cars were actually starting to cool off, confirming what the chemical company tried to tell officials that a dangerous reaction wasn't happening inside them.
+The head of the NTSB has said her agency's investigation determined the vent-and-burn wasn't necessary because the tank cars were actually starting to cool off, confirming that a dangerous reaction wasn't happening inside them — something the chemical company had tried to tell officials.
 But the people who made the decision to blow open those tank cars said they were never told what OxyVinyls' experts determined.
 Instead, they heard only about the fears the tank cars might explode.

-The EPA said the Aspect plane's flights in East Palestine were consistent with past missions, but that doesn't match Kroutil's experience.
+The EPA said the ASPECT plane's flights in East Palestine were consistent with past missions and the plane gathered the requested information, but that doesn't match Kroutil's experience.

-“The East Palestine derailment was the oddest response I ever observed with the ASPECT program in over two decades with the program,” said Kroutil, who helped develop the program when he worked for the Defense Department at the Los Alamos lab after the 9/11 attacks made the need to monitor a chemical explosion from the air clear.
+“The East Palestine derailment was the oddest response I ever observed with the ASPECT program in over two decades with the program,” said Kroutil, who helped develop the program when he worked for the Defense Department after the 9/11 attacks demonstrated the need for such airborne monitoring over New York.

 Kroutil said he retired in frustration in January and wants to share his concerns about the East Palestine mission.
-He said this incident was handled differently than the 180 other times the plane deployed since 2001 for other derailments, fires, explosions and other disasters.
-Some of those times the plane was even sent out as a precaution to be nearby political conventions and Super Bowls just in case something happened.
+He said this incident was handled differently than the 180 other times the plane has been deployed since 2001.
+Some of those times, the plane was even sent out as a precaution to be nearby political conventions and Super Bowls just in case something happened.

-Kroutil’s former boss, Rick Turville, is the program manager for the Aspect plane data interpretation at Kalman.
-He said he trusts Kroutil completely because he is one of the world’s preeminent experts in spectroscopy and he shares his frustration about the plane not flying sooner.
-The experts Kalman employs could see the news reports about the disaster in East Palestine but couldn’t act until the EPA deployed the plane.
+Kroutil’s former boss, Rick Turville, is the program manager for the ASPECT plane data interpretation at Kalman.
+He said he trusts Kroutil completely because he is one of the world’s preeminent experts in spectroscopy and he shares Kroutil's frustration about the plane not flying sooner.
+The experts Kalman employs knew about the disaster in East Palestine but couldn’t act until the EPA deployed the plane.

 “These kind of fires or refinery fires, fertilizer plant explosions, they don’t happen often,” Turville said.
 “But when they do, you got to be there and you got to be there quick.
 And that’s how you save lives.”